 Experience and skills gained:

 Field technicians gain experience in insect, mite, weed and disease identification.
 Field work, time management, collecting and organizing data are additional skills that are developed.
 Technicians gain a well-balanced view of both local and global agricultural issues.
-Former technicians have gone on to summer/permanent jobs at Agriculture Canada, Ministry of Agriculture, and other agri-businesses.
+Former technicians have gone on to summer/permanent jobs at Agriculture Canada, Ministry of Agriculture, Canadian Food Inspection Agency, and other agri-businesses.

 This position is suitable to applicants who possess a mature work ethic, are interested in agriculture or related disciplines, in good physical health, and interested in working outdoors.
 Applicants must have access to a reliable motor vehicle and valid BC (or equivalent) driver’s license.
 References will be requested.